-We love inviting people over for drinks and nibbles – what we don’t love is planning the party platters.
+We love inviting people over for drinks and nibbles – what we don’t love is planning the party platters and sides.
 The more we rack our brains over what to make, the more tricky it seems, until it’s turned all Squid Game in the kitchen.
 So much to cater for: omnivores and the gluten free, vegos and meat eaters, young and old, hearty appetites and party pickers… Now we’re ricocheting in panic like a one-horse sleigh.

 So, our Chrissie gift to you is a few super-simple, foolproof recipe ideas that take all the tension out of entertaining.
 Some of these can be made from Dinner Ladies staples you might already have in the freezer.
 Making you look like a total kitchen god or goddess when unexpected visitors drop by.

 Let’s start with dill-cured salmon gravlax and blini kit – perfect festive canapés!